scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 1/9

 Only usable if you are not adjacent to any hostile creature.
 You make a running leap at a target, jumping 2 tiles towards the target and making a normal weapon attack.
 This leap passes over difficult terrain and half cover as long as there is space for you to do so.
-On hit you deal an additional wound die in damage, and on crit you stagger the target until the end of their next turn.
+On hit you deal an additional wound die in damage, and on a critical you stagger the target until the end of their next turn.

 ***Enhanced:*** Add a proficient die to the attack roll.